Fire Science and Public Safety

 Associate of Applied Science Degree

-The Associate of Applied Science in Fire Science and Safety degree prepares you to enter highly specialized fields as a skilled and knowledgeable fire science and safety technician.
+The Associate of Applied Science in Fire Science and Safety degree prepares you for specialized careers in the fire service field.
+You'll gain the skills and knowledge to become a competent fire science and safety technician.

 Careers in Fire Science and Safety